REDummy/Platform-vault/README.md

-# Welcome to GitHub Desktop!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+# Welcome!

+This is repository for College usage, in particular the class "Pemrograman Berbasis Platform"

+By :
-Antonius Miquel
+Antonius Miquel A
+215314181